 As from ERTS 5.5.3 the driver interface was extended with version control and the possibility to pass capability information.
 Capability flags are present on line 48.
-As from ERTS 5.7.4 flag ERL_DRV_FLAG_SOFT_BUSY is required for drivers that are to be used by the distribution.
-The soft busy flag implies that the driver can handle calls to the output and output callbacks although it has marked itself as busy.
+As from ERTS 5.7.4 flag ERL\DRV\FLAG\SOFT\BUSY is required for drivers that are to be used by the distribution.
+The soft busy flag implies that the driver can handle calls to the output and outputv callbacks although it has marked itself as busy.
 This has always been a requirement on drivers used by the distribution, but no capability information has been available about this previously.
-For more information see erl_driver:set_busy_port()).
+For more information. see erl\driver:set\busy\port()).

 This driver was written before the runtime system had SMP support.
 The driver will still function in the runtime system with SMP support, but performance will suffer from lock contention on the driver lock used for the driver.
 This can be alleviated by reviewing and perhaps rewriting the code so that each instance of the driver safely can execute in parallel.
 When instances safely can execute in parallel, it is safe to enable instance-specific locking on the driver.
-This is done by passing ERL_DRV_FLAG_USE_PORT_LOCKING as a driver flag.
+This is done by passing ERL\DRV\FLAG\USE\PORT\LOCKING as a driver flag.
 This is left as an exercise for the reader.